hriks/chat_api/README.md

 # How to install ?
 There are two ways to install.

-# You can install manually intall library that are requied to run this APP
+# You can install manually install library that are requied to run this APP

 ### The pythonista way